 If you have questions or concerns, please feel free to reach us at 416-223-1985 (ext.0) or send an email.

-No, we’ve designed our summer programs to work well with both our current students and those not enrolled in Spirit of Math.
-In fact, it’s a great way to give your student some exposure to our approach to mathematics.
+Our summer programs are ideal for both Spirit of Math students and those not enrolled in Spirit of Math.
+In fact, it is a great way to give students exposure to our approach to mathematics.

 Check the campus-specific information, but most offer programs for participants in grades 2-3 and 4-6.
 Some locations also have programs for grades 7-9.